OndraZizka/csv-cruncher/README.md

   ```

     Requires [Java 11](https://adoptopenjdk.net/releases.html) or later.
-    If you run `java -jar csv-cruncher-single.jar` directly, do not add `crunch`.
+    If you run `java -jar csv-cruncher-fatjar.jar` directly, do not add `crunch`.
     You might need to make the `crunch` script executable depending on your OS (until issue #): `chmod +x crunch`